 I wrote down that question, then looked it up in Google Suggested search and saw that there were a lot of people searching for iOS vs. android development.

-We ended up creating a blog post on that topic and it was one of our highest converting blog posts.
+We ended up creating a post on that topic that generated tons of social shares and was one of our highest converting blog posts.

-Most marketers won’t have the ability to hop on the phone and directly talk to customers, but one way around that is to work with your sales team — have them write down a list of questions that they tend to receive on sales calls.
+Most marketers won’t have the ability to hop on the phone and directly talk to customers, but one way around that is to have a brainstorming session with your sales team — have them write down a list of questions that they tend to receive on sales calls.

 It’s also important for the sales team to distinguish if the questions are from a first call with a prospect, a second call with a prospect, or if the prospect is further down the funnel.
 This will help you map the question/ pain point to where they are in the sales funnel.

 I’ve found that writing answers to commonly asked questions is a great way to build SEO traffic and create conversion oriented content.